 I have to disagree with that.

 To view links or images in signatures your post count must be 10 or greater.
 You currently have 0 posts.
-St John of Kronstadt To view links or images in signatures your post count must be 10 or greater.
+Simon of Taibutheh To view links or images in signatures your post count must be 10 or greater.
 You currently have 0 posts.

 Last edited by Christos Anesti; 1st November 2010 at 12:00 PM.